zellfrey/garageband.react_js/README.md

 [PostgresSQL](https://www.postgresql.org/): Extends SQL language, SQL is utilized for backend data storage

-## Available Scripts
+## Start-up instructions:

-In the project directory, you can run:
+To access the backend, go to the project directory:<br>
+`cd garageband_backend`
+Then type
+`rails s`
+This will start the rails server on port 3000.
+You can view the JSON data in your browser[http://localhost:3000]

 ### `npm start`